Lee Fogolin: Personal

 Fogolin was born in Chicago while his father, Lee Fogolin Sr., was a member of the Chicago Blackhawks.
 His father also played for the Detroit Red Wings and won the Stanley Cup in 1950.
 Fogolin was raised in Thunder Bay, Ontario when his father's career ended.

-His son, Michael Fogolin, played for the Prince George Cougars in the WHL and died in his sleep on May 26, 2004, of a possible heart condition.
+His 17-year-old son, Michael Fogolin, was a member of the Prince George Cougars in the Western Hockey League, who died in his sleep on May 26, 2004, of a possible heart condition.

 Fogolin currently resides in Edmonton, Alberta.